brandonsu2/cse15l-lab-reports/report5/report.md

 ---
 **The TA Response**

-Good job in trying eliminate multiple elements that share the value of lowest, but are we counting the number of matching elements correctly?
+Good job in trying to eliminate multiple elements that share the value of lowest, but are we counting the number of matching elements correctly?
 Try tracing through the iterations when adding to the numLowest counter and make sure we are incrementing in the correct cases.

 ---
 **The Bug Fix**